awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/aws-marketplace-integration-checklist.md

-# AWS Marketplace integration checklist<a name="aws-marketplace-integration-checklist"></a>
+# SaaS product integration checklist<a name="aws-marketplace-integration-checklist"></a>

-Before submitting your product to AWS Marketplace, use this checklist to verify you have completed the required configuration\.
+Before your SaaS product goes live, use this checklist to verify that you have completed the required configuration\.

 |  **Category**  |  **Requirements**  |